karthikeysaxena2507/StaticDashboardCubejs/README.md

-# cube-react
+# StaticDashboardCubejs

-I built a static dashboard using cubejs, reactjs and mongodb
+I built a static dashboard containing charts using cubejs, reactjs and mongodb